classner/up/README.md

 infos, `patches` a patch for deeplab caffe, `tests` some Python tests and `up_tools` some Python tools that are shared between modalities.

+There is a Docker image available that has been created by TheWebMonks here (not affiliated with the authors): https://github.com/TheWebMonks/demo-2d3d .

 ### Bodyfit

 The adjusted SMPLify code to fit bodies to 91 keypoints is located in the folder